emily-ramirez/PinPlay/Deliverables/Verification&Validation.md

 Overall, it seems that the website worked well, with only a few minor errors that need fixing.
 The website's way of handling web pages needs some work since logging out can give a 404 error and the link in the header does not work, but the rest of it works correctly.
 There is no learning curve, other than a bit of confusion with what the city selection dropdown does.
 The user was able to perform tasks as expected and the actions produced the expected results, with the exception of the indie pop issue.
 The user liked the simplicity of using the website the most, since the process was very streamlined and simple.
 Based on this feedback, I would say that the value proposition was accomplished.

 * User 3

+The website worked as expected, the user was able to go through the steps as instructed but then when I left the user to mess with the website with the intention to see any errors or break the issues appeared.
+The first issue appears with logging in and logging out can break the site if done on a page that's not the homepage.
+Another issue of playlists being inconsistant on the number of songs it generates.
+The user also added additional comments such as "maybe add a loading screen when generating the playlists".
+As well as "Change the name of what the playlist is called after generation".
+Overall, the user did enjoyed the simplitiy of the site and expressed they will plan to use it if available.
+In this interview, I say that we accomplished the value proposition.